"Manliness is when you give yourself completely to God."

 Fr Stephen Lourie

-Father Stephen is Pastor at Holy Spirit Orthodox Church, Sarasota Florida.
+Father Stephen is Pastor at Holy Spirit Orthodox Church, in Venice, Florida (hsoc-venice.com) since 2013 and a co-founder of The St. Paisios Brotherhood.

 He is well known for his uncanny leadership skills in dealing with the challenges facing modern men.
 He understands the issues of our time, how they affect young men and what it takes to become the men we are called to be.

-Fr Stephen has been an Orthodox priest for over 26 years, in Alaska, Pennsylvania and now in Venice, Florida.
-He has been married for 41 years and has 4 children and 7 grandchildren.
+Fr Stephen has been an Orthodox priest since 1996, in Alaska, Pennsylvania and now in Venice, Florida.
+He has been married for 42 years and has 4 children and 7 grandchildren.

-He been leading a St Paisios Brotherhood chapter at Holy Spirit Orthodox Church in Venice Florida since the pandemic began.
+He been leading a St Paisios Brotherhood chapter at Holy Spirit Orthodox Church in Venice Florida since 2020.

 Fr Michael Butler